bedomax/java-katas-games/README.md

-# UNIACC-JAVA
-Katas developed in class
+Katas developed with friends about principles SOLID.